-One thing we've learned from brewing coffee at home and professionaly is that there's no one precise way of pouring that perfect cup of coffee.
+One thing we've learned from brewing coffee at home and professionally is that there's no one precise way of pouring that perfect cup of coffee.
 There are so many variables from roast of the beans, grind size, dripper, kettle, flow rate, water...
 We see cafes and barista's have their own unique brew method to what works best for their conditions.

-We thought this would be a great opportunity to share the video and transcript of Tetsu san's presentation.
+Back to the topic at hand: we thought this would be a great opportunity to share the video and transcript of Tetsu san's presentation.
 Here you go:

 Hello judges.
 Welcome.
 I am Tetsu from the Coffee Factory in Ibaraki Japan.
 It's an honour to brew coffee for you today.I will be doing my best so, I hope you enjoy the 10 minutes as much as I do.

 I'm not a farmer, and I'm not a roaster.
 I am just a barista and a brewer.
 So, my passion has been searching and learning the different brew method.
 And finally, I found the best brew method.The 4-6 method.

 The board has the information of the coffee farm and the detail of the 4-6 method.

 My thought for this new brew method began when I went to visit the coffee farm at Ninety Plus Coffee.
 At the farm, you could tell the pickers were not working just to be paid.

 They were very passionate and very proud of their work.
 I could see this came from Joseph, the owner of Ninety Plus Coffee who always showed passion for coffee and affection to his workers.
 I was so impressed by the passion.
 So, right then on the farm, I saw the need to reflect that passion by finding the best brew method as a barista.

 Now, today.
 I would like to show you the best brew cup by using the 4-6 method.